ancamiha/Flappy-Bird/README.md

 # Flappy-Bird
 A minimalist game in Java with graphic interface that you can play with the mouse or with the keyboard.
-The bird need to go through collumns witout touching it.
+The bird need to go through columns witout touching it.

 ## How does it work?
 After running the program a window will open.